eyecantell/prepdir/README.md

 # Navigate to your project
 cd /path/to/your/project

-# Generate prepped_dir.txt with all project files
+# Generate prepped_dir.txt with all project files (UUIDs scrubbed by default)
 prepdir

 # Share prepped_dir.txt with an AI assistant